Azure/bicep-registry-modules/avm/res/desktop-virtualization/host-pool/README.md

 </details>
 <p>

-### Example 2: _Using all available parameters_
+### Example 2: _Using large parameter set_

-This instance deploys the module with all available parameters for testing purposes.
+This instance deploys the module with most of its features enabled.

 <details>